Mastering User NeedsA Strategic Approach

 Uncharted Domain

-In the uncharted domain, user needs are highly uncertain, and you may need to take a more experimental approach.
+User needs are highly uncertain, and you may need to take a more experimental approach.
 Users and experts may not have a clear understanding of their own requirements, so be prepared to pivot and adapt as you gather new insights.

 Transitional Domain

-Industrialized Domain
+Industrialised Domain

 Avoiding Biases and Inertia